peteash10/peteashton.com/pages/events.md

 ## Art Events

 June 12: [**Interrogang**](https://twitter.com/theinterrogang).
-I'll be leading a discussion on the role of artists in exploring issues related to data by using [Golan Levin's talk to Google engineers](https://youtu.be/klDEgdUYiIE) as our framing.
-All are welcome.
+I'll be leading a discussion on the role of artists in exploring issues related to data.
+[Here's the reading (actally a video)](http://peteashton.com/interrogang/).
+Starts 7:30pm, all are welcome.

 June 16: [**Open Zine Archive**](https://www.crosscityzine.org/oza) at [Artefact](http://artefactstirchley.co.uk), Stirchley.
 All my zines and small press comics from the 1990s will be on display, curated by the [Cross City Zine](https://www.crosscityzine.org/) editors who, as young zinesters, will be trying to make sense of them.
 Jez Higgins and myself, who were there at the time, will be on hand.